 2. Radish leaves and carrots are good sources too.

 Omega -3 Fats: These protect the body against the detrimental effects of air pollution on one's heart health and lipid profile.
-Sources of these heart healthy oils are:
+Sources of these heart healthy oils are:1.
+Nuts and seeds like walnuts, chia seeds and flax seeds.
+Add them to yogurt, make a smoothie or just have them as is.

 2. Methi seeds, mustard seeds, green leafy vegetables, kala chana, rajma andbajra are common foods which provide omega -3.

-Methi seeds, mustard seeds, green leafy vegetables, kala chana, rajma andbajra are common foods which provide omega -3.
+Methi seeds, green leafy vegetables, kala chana, rajma are common foods which provide omega -3.
+(Pic credit: iStock)

 Ayurveda Solutions: Certain herbs and spices have been suggested in Ayurvedic medicine for curing common respiratory ailments.